Marie-Andrée Leclerc and Charles Sobhraj have been chillingly brought to life on-screen in BBC’s The Serpent by actors Jenna Coleman and Tahar Rahim.

-Charles Sobhraj and Marie-Andrée Leclerc have been chillingly brought to life on-screen in BBC’s The Serpent by actors Tahar Rahim and Jenna Coleman.
-The eight-part series charts the horrific crimes and manipulations of real-life serial killer Sobhraj, helped along the way by Marie-Andrée.
+The eight-part series charts the horrific crimes and manipulations of real-life serial killer Charles Sobhraj, helped along the way by Marie-Andrée.
 Based on true events, it will no doubt have shocked some viewers who may not have been initially aware of the scale of Sobhraj’s murderous past.

 Why did Marie-Andrée Leclerc help Charles Sobhraj?

-Leclerc denied any knowledge of the murders, though both she and Charles Sobhraj are believed to have became the main suspects in more than 20 murders between 1975 and 1976 in South East Asia.
+Leclerc denied any knowledge of the murders, though both she and Charles Sobhraj are believed to have become the main suspects in more than 20 murders between 1975 and 1976 in South East Asia.
 They were also assisted by Ajay Chowdhury, who helped the couple manipulate their victims and then later, dispose of the bodies.

 The two were finally arrested after Sobhraj attempted to drug a group of students, who ended up calling the police.

-Speaking to RadioTimes, Jenna Coleman who plays Marie-Andrée in The Serpent said she read Marie-Andrée's diaries to prepare for the role.
+Speaking to RadioTimes, Jenna Coleman who plays Marie-Andrée Leclerc in The Serpent said she read Marie-Andrée Leclerc's diaries to prepare for the role.

 "The way she lived was completely delusional,” the actor reportedly told the publication.
 “It was all about squashing all of it away and not letting the truth in.
 She had an obsessive nature and was incredibly emotional.”